acdemiralp/csgo_server/readme.md

 - Run `scripts/run.bat` to launch the server and auto-update it between restarts.

 ### Modifying and Extending
-- The server consists of a few script and configuration files.
+- The server consists of a few simple script and configuration files.
 Feel free to modify and extend them to your liking.

 ### References
 - [Valve Developer Community: Steam Console Client](https://developer.valvesoftware.com/wiki/SteamCMD)